metaplex-foundation/docs/docs/create-candy/08-mint-tokens.md

 # Mint Tokens
 :::info
-For now only owner of candy machine can mint tokens
+For now, only the owner of the Candy Machine can mint tokens
 :::

 ## Preparation